maheshkafle/Cypress-Test-Automation/README.md

 Open your git-bash and type in given command node_modules/.bin/cypress run --spec cypress/integration/Tests/*.js --browser chrome

-Running above command will run all the test cases inside Tests folder and save the reports in report folder.
+Running above command will run all the test cases inside cypress/integration/Tests folder and save the reports in report folder.
 Mochawesome is used for generating the reports (test-run-report.html is the final report) Chrome is used for running test